awpratten/awpratten.github.io/content/Projects/_index.md

 ### Magic Daffodils (Current)

 Recently, I’ve been playing with a group that calls themselves the **Magic Daffodils**.
-This is a casual group that is playing what I’d describe as ambient noise.
+This is a casual group that is playing what I’d describe as ambient-noise.
 The group includes drums, bass, electric violin, synthesizers and samples.

 You can read more [here](/Projects/magicdaffodils)